dasayan05/dasayan05.github.io/index.md

         do(like, comment)
 ~~~

 I am Ayan, a Research Scholar pursuing Master of Science (M.S.) in the department of *[Electrical Engineering](http://ee.iitkgp.ac.in/) at Indian Institute of Technology (IIT), Kharagpur*.
 Alongside my masters degree, I am also involved in a project named "MIRIAD" funded by [Intel India Pvt.
 Ltd](https://www.intel.in/content/www/in/en/homepage.html).
 My broad area of research is the domain of *Artifical Intelligence (A.I.)*; I am specifically interested in the emerging field of Deep Learning - the theoretical perspective as well as it's efficient practical implementation.
 I am a hardcore techie with a lot of passion for research.
 I love to share knowledge, and so, I decided to maintain a tech blog in this website.
 I am currently a part of [Kharagpur Learning, Imaging and Visualization Research Group](https://iitkliv.github.io/) led by [Prof. Debdoot Sheet](http://www.facweb.iitkgp.ac.in/~debdoot/).
+I have also been selected as an [Intel Student Ambassador](https://software.intel.com/en-us/ai-academy/ambassadors) for A.I. from IIT Kharagpur.

 # Latest news and updates !!

 - **..
 STAY TUNED ..**
+- Selected as an [Intel Student Ambassador](https://software.intel.com/en-us/ai-academy/ambassadors) for A.I. from IIT Kharagpur
 - Talked about Intel performance libraries and Inference tools for Deep learning in `up.AI summit` in IIT Kharagpur recently.
 [Link](https://www.facebook.com/upaisummit)
 - Launched an *Open Source* project called `Tensor++`.
 [Check out and contribute](https://github.com/crystalcpp/tensorpp)
 - A tiny implementation of recently proposed `Capsule Network`.
 [Link](https://github.com/dasayan05/capsule-net-TF)